condense9/hark-lang/examples/fractals/README.md

 Variables in `teal_env.txt` will be exposed to your Python code on AWS.

 **2.** Change "teal-examples-data" in `teal.toml` to the name of your S3 bucket.
+*Important:* there are two places this need to be changed!

 Your code will be given full read/write access to this bucket.